Neonatal Intensive Care

 You are welcome to call the NICU as often as you like to get an update on your baby's condition.
 The number to the nursery is (813) 571-5360.

 Parents and grandparents may visit with no more than two people at a bedside at any time.
 Grandparents may visit on their own with the written consent of the parents.
 If grandparents are not going to visit, you may choose someone else in their place to visit, but a parent must accompany them.

-The baby's brothers and sisters may also visit provided their immunization record is up-to-date.
+Siblings may also visit provided their immunization record is up-to-date.
 Please bring a copy of your child's shot records to be placed in the baby's chart.
-It is also important that all visitors are in good health; this means no colds, sore throats, fevers or recent exposure to an illness that might be harmful to a baby (chickenpox, measles, strep infection, etc.).

 Take a virtual tour of the Neonatal Intensive Care Unit (NICU).

 The All Children’s Specialty Physicians group includes more than 170 physicians dedicated to providing the highest quality pediatric care.
 As employees of All Children’s Hospital Johns Hopkins Medicine, these physicians provide care in 25 pediatric medical and surgical specialties while sharing All Children’s mission, vision and commitment to serving our region’s children.
 Through a regional network of All Children’s Outpatient Care locations and affiliations with community hospitals, our All Children’s Specialty Physicians provide care closer to home for children from across west central Florida.